APPRENTICESHIP/WWOOF TIME FRAME:

 General homesteading and communal living is part of normal every day stuff (the general stuff you do when you have a roommate — everybody pitches in to keep our common spaces tidy).

 All food is here on the farm (ingredients provided with some communal meals – apprentices must be capable and prepared to make most of their meals themselves).
-We work on living a pretty minimalistic and resource-wise lifestyle – being really conscious of using as little electric, propane, plastic packaging, convenience foods, etc — including being mindful of our water usage –as we can and that goes for the animals, too – trying our best to utilize the resources of the land we have with herding the goats, etc. to keep down the purchase of off-farm inputs like hay, grain, etc. We barter dairy and meat for vegetables in the summer as we don’t really have extensive gardens – the goats and chickens being out free range makes that difficult and our farming talents lie in raising & managing livestock rather than in gardening.
+We work on living a pretty minimalistic and resource-wise lifestyle – being really conscious of using as little electric, propane, plastic packaging, convenience foods, etc — including being mindful of our water usage –as we can and that goes for the animals, too – trying our best to utilize the resources of the land we have with herding the goats, etc. to keep down the purchase of off-farm inputs like hay, grain, etc. We barter dairy for vegetables in the summer as we don’t really have extensive gardens – the goats and chickens being out free range makes that difficult and our farming talents lie in raising & managing livestock rather than in gardening.
+We typically eat vegetarian meals although sometimes our house guests do not.
+We prefer for spiritual reasons that non-vegetarian fate be prepared in the volunteer housing rather than the house.

 There is internet at the local library and internet is also available on the farm — though unlimited data is not so don’t plan on binge watching your favorite Netflix episode! — , cell phone reception is generally good.

-Social drinking is fine if you are of age, other substances are not whether legal or not as I am raising kids and would rather limit exposure to that on my farm, in their environment, and in our neighborhood — if these are things essential to your daily sustenance, this is not be the place for you.
+As a sober-living environment for spiritual reasons (Buddhism), alcohol and other substances are not welcome here whether legal or not — if these are things essential to your daily sustenance, this is not be the place for you.

 A car is an absolute must as it is simply too isolated here to be without one — the library, stores etc are 5+ miles away from the farm.
 It is beautiful here, but very remote.
 If you are coming from the suburbs, it can be a shock just how remote it is.
-The nearest stoplight is about an hour away to the east and 2 hours away to the east and north, as are any fast food restaurants if that helps to understand.
+The nearest stoplight is about an hour away to the east and west, as are any fast food restaurants if that helps to understand.
 No Starbucks or Dunkin’ Donuts around the corner to be sure.

 Be aware that this is generally a good fit for a couple or an individual with a car that enjoys time to themselves and is not uneasy with a lack of constant social interaction.
 It can be isolating if you are without a car and/or not comfortable with your own company and that of the animals.